prototypefund/reproducible-website/_docs/stable_inputs.md

-This might not be the only changes required for [Tar and other archive formats]({{ "/docs/archives/" | prepend: site.baseurl }}) as they usually embed more metadata. problems.
+This might not be the only changes required for [Tar and other archive formats]({{ "/docs/archives/" | prepend: site.baseurl }}) as they usually embed more metadata problems.